postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 In the above screen, select a corresponding collection from the list whose documentation you want to link and click **Add Documentation**.
 The documentation is now added to the API.

-To understand how versioning influences documentation, refer to the section (ADD a LINK HERE)
+To understand how versioning influences documentation, refer to the section ([Versioning an API](/docs/v6/postman/working_with_apis/versioning-an-api).

 To learn more about generating and viewing version-specific documentation, refer to the section - (ADD LINK)